 Learning a new language takes time and effort.
 Don’t be discouraged if you make mistakes.
 The important thing is to keep practicing and improving.
 The more you use the language, the more comfortable you’ll become.

 Consider joining a language learning group or working with a tutor to get personalized feedback.
-Immersion is also a great way to accelerate your learning.
-If possible, spend time in a German-speaking country to practice your language skills in real-world situations.
+Consider this: immersion is also a great way to accelerate your learning.
+If possible, spend time in a German-speaking country to practice your language skills in real-world situations That's the part that actually makes a difference.
+Took long enough..

 FAQ